Mooncoin: Geography

-The population in the 2011 census was 1,166, of which the majority (776) lived in the electoral division of Pollrone, and the remaining 390 in Portnascully electoral division.
+The population in the 2011 census was 1,166, of which the majority (776) lived in the electoral division of Pollrone, and the remaining 390 in the Portnascully electoral division.
 The village includes shops, traditional cottages, large private dwellings, and a parish hall.
 The main street lies between the two crossroads, the western end includes the church, convent, and school.
-At the eastern end is a number of buildings in their own grounds including the two schools.
+At the eastern end is a number of buildings in their own grounds, including the two schools.
 There are two primary schools, one for boys and one for girls, in Mooncoin along with a secondary school.
 To the north of the village is the Waterford-Limerick railway line.

 The continued growth in the population supports a number of businesses.
-There are two pubs (reduced from three after Howleys closed), three convenience stores, a pharmacy, a bakery, a hairdressers, and two take-aways.
+There are two pubs (reduced from three after Howleys closed), three convenience stores, a pharmacy, a bakery, a hairdresser, and two takeaways.
 There is a 24-hour petrol station on the Waterford road side of the village.

 History

 Historically part of the Gaelic kingdom of Osraige.
 Prior to the Cromwellian conquest of Ireland, Coyne Grant and the Grant family were property owners in Pollrone, Dungooly and Ballynabooly.
-Following the construction of a new road Mooncoin developed in the eighteenth and nineteenth centuries.
+Following the construction of a new road, Mooncoin developed in the eighteenth and nineteenth centuries.

 Mooncoin was the head of a Roman Catholic union or district, comprising the parishes of Rathkyran, Aglishmartin, Portnescully, Poleroan, Clonmore, Ballytarsna, Tubrid, and part of Burnchurch.
 The parish of Mooncoin has three churches – the main parish church in Mooncoin and two smaller churches in Killinaspick and Carrigeen.